amancapy/random-forest-multi-class/README.md

 predictor: predicting labels for the unknown data

-vote_testing: measuring the forest's accuracy
+vote_testing: measuring the forest's accuracy manually